3D concrete printing: 3D printers for concrete (concrenters)

-Printer Parameters
+Printer parameters

 In addition to printer type, specific printer parameters significantly impact the final performance of 3D printed concrete and must be carefully selected when planning for 3D printing construction.
 These parameters can simply be broken down into print head design and print speed.

-Print Head Design
+Print head design

 The print head must be selected so that the concrete mix can smoothly pass through the nozzle and create the bonding effect between each layer, while also initiating the solidification process.
 Similar to printer selection, nozzle shapes and sizes vary depending on the application.
 3D printed concrete samples from nozzles with rectangular holes typically have higher strength than those printed with circular nozzles, because there are fewer gaps between each printed layer.
 However, circular nozzles are more adept for printing complex geometries.
 For samples printed from the same nozzle type, mechanical properties are improved when a larger nozzle is used.

 The height of the print head is the height of the nozzle relative to the printing platform.
 This parameter affects the surface quality between layers including bond strength, and must be precisely adjusted.
 A print head that is set too high will reduce the bond strength between layers, causing an unstable shape.
 A nozzle too close to the printing surface may interfere with the printing process and place additional loads on the concrete.
 Research proposes a print height equal to the width of the nozzle.

-Print Speed
+Print speed

 The speed at which the print head is set also influences the bonding strength.
 Increasing the nozzle speed generally decreases the adhesive strength, as the concrete has little time to set into place.
 However, taking too long to print successive layers reduces interlayer bonding, so a balance must be established that accounts for strength without premature collapse.
-Other factors that influence the quality of 3D printed concrete include the pumps and controls used to monitor the printer, as well the concrete mix design (See section on Mix Design).
+Other factors that influence the quality of 3D printed concrete include the pumps and controls used to monitor the printer, as well as the concrete mix design (See section on Mix Design).

-3D Printer Suppliers
+3D printer suppliers

-3D concrete printing technology has grown exponentially over the last decade, and is expected to continue to grow as researchers learn more about the software, hardware, and construction capabilities of these printers.
+3D concrete printing technology has grown exponentially over the last decade and is expected to continue to grow as researchers learn more about the software, hardware, and construction capabilities of these printers.
 Below are some notable companies and 3D printers that are used globally: